jacklule/DataViz-Syllabus/Syllabus.md

 See our [Course Outline](https://github.com/jacklule/DataViz-Syllabus/blob/master/Course%20Outline.md) for how we will proceed.

+##Readings
+There are no required texts for this class.
+All readings, videos and tutorials will be found online.

 ##Grading
 The class will find a balance between principles and practice.
 So will our grading.